Policy-Based Routing

 ). - See Policy Options section for more information.

-- Policies based on (remote) domain names can be processed in different ways, please review the Policy Options section and Footnotes/Known Issues section, specifically #5 and any other information in that section relevant to domain-based routing/DNS.
+- Policies based on (remote) domain names can be processed in different ways.
+Please review the Policy Options section and Footnotes/Known Issues section, specifically #5 and any other information in that section relevant to domain-based routing/DNS.

-- Policies based on a local physical device (like a specially created wlan), please review the Policy Options section and Footnotes/Known Issues section, specifically #6 and any other information in that section relevant to handling physical device.
+- Policies based on a local physical device (like a specially created wlan).
+Please review the Policy Options section and Footnotes/Known Issues section, specifically #6 and any other information in that section relevant to handling physical device.

 The following custom user files are provided: